 I looked at the head instructor and asked her if I could try playing violin after his next session — off the horse (I hadn’t tested the horses yet for sensitivity to the sound).

 The next week, I side-walked Noah and, at the last second of his session, slipped away, got out my fiddle, and went outside and waited for him.
 A few minutes went by.
 It was warm and calm.
 A dragonfly swooped near.
 A horse called to a mate.
 The air was fresh and bright.
 It was a gorgeous, perfect day for the birth of an inspiration.

 Out came Noah, collapsed back in his wheelchair, his normal posture.
 His eyes were closed, head rolled back, hands curled.
 His mother positioned him across from me, and I said, “Noah, it’s Carolyn, and I have my violin with me today.
-I’d like to play for you — Humoresque by Dvorak.”
+I’d like to play for you a piece called Humoresque by Dvorak.”